Environmental Technology Lab

 Funding and Health Insurance

 The position is fully funded.
-Full-time PhD student will be on a junior researcher position with a monthly salary of 1840 EUR (gross).
-Living costs in Estonia are very reasonable and the allowance can cover your living costs.
+Full-time PhD student will be on a junior researcher position.
+Living costs in Estonia are very reasonable and the monthly salary can cover your living costs.
+Annual increase is salary expected based on achievements.

 All PhD students who receive a doctoral allowance are provided with Estonian national health insurance.
 Doctoral allowance can be paid out as soon as a temporary residence permit (non-EU students) or temporary right of residence (EU students) has been obtained.
 Health insurance coverage is available for the full nominal study period of PhD studies (4 years).